hci330/winter2021/pages/_assignments/lab01.md

 {:#step2}
 ## II.
 Set Up a Local Python Web Server
+<a class="nu-button" href="/winter2021/course-files/assignments/cs330-web-server.zip">cs330-web-server.zip <i class="fas fa-download" aria-hidden="true"></i></a>

-Download the `cs330-web-server` zip file, unzip it, and move this folder to a place where you regularly save files for coursework (stay organized -- you'll be working with a lot of files in this class).
+Download the `cs330-web-server.zip` file, unzip it, and move this folder to a place where you regularly save files for coursework (stay organized -- you'll be working with a lot of files in this class).

 **IMPORTANT**: please don't save your `cs330-web-server` folder inside of a folder which is already being managed by git.
 You will eventually be creating a new git repo to manage and deploy your cs330-web-server code, and having nested git repositories is discouraged.